-Conditions on this reach of the riverbank were generally characteristic of the degraded conditions found along large floodplain rivers flowing through heavily urbanized landscapes: steep armored banks; dumped industrial debris; scant, mostly non-native vegetation; and remnants of marine industrial dock and berthing structures.
+Existing conditions on this reach of the riverbank generally were characteristic of the degraded conditions found along large floodplain rivers flowing through heavily urbanized landscapes: steep armored banks; dumped industrial debris; scant, mostly non-native vegetation; and remnants of marine industrial dock and berthing structures.
 The project included removal of deleterious material, reshaping the riverbank slope and upland areas, and revegetation of the banks.

 The plans called for a retaining wall to be built on the riverbank to support the bank from erosion.
 In a value engineering proposal to the City, JWF offered concrete vaults that could be filled with topsoil and used for planting.
 The City accepted our proposal that added to the aesthetic of the finished park.